 - a letter that confirms this diagnosis

 - no awareness of danger from traffic and be likely to compromise your safety, or the safety of others

 A Blue Badge can be issued to an organisation that both cares for and transports disabled people who would meet the eligibility criteria for an individual Blue Badge.

-You can only apply for an organisational badge if you are responsible for both a persons care and transport, and are unable to use the individual Blue Badges of those in your care.
-For example, if you are a residential care home or hospice.
+Organisations can only apply for an organisational badge if they are responsible for both a persons care and transport, and are unable to use the individual Blue Badges of those in their care.
+For example, care home or hospice.